yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/QSPI.rst

 sure that the selected mode is supported by the clocking requirements of the device as per the device's datasheet.

-cadence-quadspi.c driver supports standard SPI mode 0 only.
+spi-cadence-quadspi.c driver supports standard SPI mode 0 only.

 .. rubric:: DMA support
    :name: dma-support